siesta-project/flos/README.md

         MD.TypeOfRun lua
         LUA.Script <script-name>

-For instance to use the `sfl` relaxation method:
+For instance to use the `flos` relaxation method:

-    cp siesta-sfl/examples/relax_geometry.lua <path-to-siesta-run>/relax.lua
+    cp flos/examples/relax_geometry.lua <path-to-siesta-run>/relax.lua

 and the fdf-flag should be: